techidaily/site-win11-tips/source/_posts/strategies-for-restarting-non-responsive-resource-monitors-in-windows-11.md

 1. Right-click on Start and select**Run** from the menu list.
 2. Type**cmd** in the text box and press**Ctrl + Shift + Enter** on your keyboard.
 3. When the UAC popup appears on the screen, click**Yes** to open Command Prompt with admin access.
-If you want in-depth information, read our guide on[running the command prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
+If you want in-depth information, read our guide on [running the command prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) .
 ![Run SFC Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/run-sfc-command.jpg)
 4. Now in the elevated Command Prompt window, type in the command below and press Enter:
 sfc /scannow